Adam-git655/Terraria-Clone/README.md

 ## Controls

 - W to Jump, A and D to move left and right
-- Right-click to place blocks, left-click to destroy blocks
+- Right-click to place blocks, left-click to destroy blocks/attack with sword
 - Number keys to choose items in the hotbar